Nordstrom is having a huge sale on boots right now — here are the 15 best pairs you can buy

 Check out the Nordstrom Anniversary Sale deals for each of the following categories, add some things to your wish list, and shop them if you have a Nordstrom card.

-Below are 15 of the best pairs of fall boots included in Nordstrom Anniversary Sale.
+Below are 15 of the best pairs of women’s boots included in Nordstrom Anniversary Sale.

 Madewell Brenner Bootie